 How to Visit

-Free ticketed tours will be available on 9/25 from 10 am – 2 pm.
-Click here to book your tickets.
+Visit any time on 9/25 from 10 am – 2 pm or reserve tickets for a guided tour on the hour: Click here to book your tickets.

 Green Tech Station is just northwest of 31st and Capitol Drive.
 The site is owned by the City of Milwaukee and leased to Northwest Side Community Development Corporation, which offers programming including tours, field trips, and R&D opportunities.
 Reflo supported design, implementation, ongoing maintenance, education, and programming.
 Reflo’s environmental interns helped build the site over multiple seasons under the guidance of Justin Hegarty and Wilniesha Smith.